GrassBro/GrassBro/README.md

 ### Hi there 👋
-- 🎓 I am a dual-degree PhD student from CityU and DUT.
+- 🎓 I am a dual-degree Ph.D. student from CityU and DUT.
 My research interests are Computer Vision and Deep Learning.
 - 🔭 My recent works focus on saliency detection and image restoration, which are published at top conferences (e.g. CVPR, BMVC) and journals (e.g. IJCV, TIP).
 Moreover, my research direction moves to OCR and multi-modality transfer learning.
 - ⚡ I will finish my PhD thesis this year (2022), and I am still open to job opportunities at Shenzhen.
 - 📫 How to reach me: xtian@mail.dlut.edu.cn, xin.tian.831@gmail.com